natnaelh14/portfolio-website/README.md

 ## Live Link
 https://natnaeldev.com
 ## Description
 A personal portfolio website built with React.
 The navbar section has relative links to different sections of the page and resume link.
-I included  pertinent description about my qualifications in about section.
+I included  pertinent description about my qualifications in the about section.
 In projects section, I listed six projects I have worked on and provided descriptions and links.
-The contact form has emailjs intergration with error handling.
+The contact form has emailjs integration with error handling.
 I appreciate any feedback.
 ## Table of Contents
 * [Installation](#Installation)
 * [Usage](#Usage)